jhavenz/laravel-permission-name-generator/readme.md

 > 2. **Why Is Everything Singular?**
 >
-> This is definitely intentional, since when I'm working on my own projects, I was always having to lookup what was singular and what wasn't.
-> The `AllPermissions` Facade is the only thing that's singular (unless I overlooked something somewhere, if so please let me know).
-> This provides a unified and predictable format across the board...
+> This is intentional and provides a unified and predictable format across the board...
+> The `AllPermissions` Facade is the only thing that's not singular.

 > 3. **Can I add my own scopes?**
 >
-> No, right now there's only 4 available... as represented by the Facades.
+> No, right now there's only 4 available.
+Each represented by a Facade, or their own global helper
+>   -   owned permissions
+>   -   team permissions
+>   -   owned setting permissions
+>   -   team setting permissions

 > 4. **Can Permissions be queried in any way?**
 >